 1. Have Scheduled FaceTime/Video Calls

-What did people do before tech tools like FaceTime, Skype, and Google Hangouts?
-With all of our family and friends living far away, FaceTime has been a lifesaver for staying connected, especially when it comes to grandparents who are just itching to see their grandchild on a boring Thursday afternoon.
+Video chatting via FaceTime, Zoom, Google Hangouts, or Skype can be a lifesaver for staying connected, especially when it comes to grandparents who are just itching to see their grandchild on a boring Thursday afternoon.

 2. Print and Hang Pictures